xihuitl.

 Principal English Translation:

-turquoise; herbs (sometimes psychedelic) and other greenish things, such as grass, greenstone; Lockhart says this word and the word for year are "possibly two words of different origin and same shape," so each will have its own entry in this dictionary
+turquoise; green leaf; herbs (sometimes psychedelic) and other greenish things, such as grass, greenstone; Lockhart says this word and the word for year are "possibly two words of different origin and same shape," so each will have its own entry in this dictionary

 James Lockhart, Nahuatl as Written: Lessons in Older Written Nahuatl, with Copious Examples and Texts (Stanford: Stanford University Press and UCLA Latin American Studies, 2001), 241.
 And see other sources, below.